Warner Bros. Harry Potter Studios Tickets and Tours

 Warner Studios Gift Shop| ©Alex Korting

 • Remember to book your tickets online in advance for Harry Potter Studios Park.
-It is one of London's most popular attractions and tickets sell out quickly, especially during peak season, bank holidays or special dates such as Christmas.
+It is one of London's most popular attractions and tickets sell out quickly, especially during peak season, public holidays or special dates such as Christmas.

 • Try to be there at least 30 minutes in advance as if you arrive later than your booked time, the staff at the attraction cannot guarantee that you will be able to get in at the next available time slot.